Iván Cédric

-Iván Cédric Bikoue Embolo (born 22 December 2001), known as Iván Cédric or just Cédric, is a footballer who plays as a forward for Turkish club Vanspor FK, on loan from Spanish club UD Las Palmas.
+Iván Cédric Bikoue Embolo (born 22 December 2001), known as Iván Cédric or just Cédric, is a footballer who plays as a forward for Turkish club Vanspor FK.
 Born in Spain, he represents Cameroon internationally.

 Early life

 Cédric's parents both left Cameroon and moved to Madrid in 1993, to continue their studies.
 They met each other in the Spanish capital, with Cédric later being born in the city.

 Club career

 Early career

 Cédric represented the youth sides of CD Ciudad de Móstoles, CD Móstoles URJC, EMF Aluche, CD Humanes and CD Los Yébenes San Bruno, and made his first team debut with the latter on 19 May 2019, coming on as a second-half substitute in a 2–0 Preferente de Madrid home win over CF Fuenlabrada B. In July, he moved to AD Alcorcón and returned to youth football.

 Cédric was promoted to Alkors B-team ahead of the 2020–21 Tercera División season, and scored his first senior goals on 29 November 2020, netting a brace in a 3–0 home win over AD Parla.
 On 19 August 2021, after being the side's top goalscorer with 10 goals, he was loaned to Segunda División RFEF side CD Toledo, for one year.